stenionobres/AspNetCoreWebApiLab/README.md

 In this application was used the [AspNetCoreRateLimit](https://www.nuget.org/packages/AspNetCoreRateLimit) package for rate limiting implementation.
 Below are listed the configuration needed to use this package.

 First the configuration below must be added on [appsettings.json](./AspNetCoreWebApiLab.Api/appsettings.json) file.
-It's important to say that the configuration below is made to GET verb on version 3 of Roles API.
-The requests are limited by 2 calls per minute.
-If occurs more requests than allowed the 429 - Too many requests status code is returned.
+It's important to say that the configuration below is made to **GET verb on version 3 of Roles API**.
+The requests are **limited by 2 calls per minute**.
+If occurs more requests than allowed the **429 - Too many requests** status code is returned.

 ``` JSON
 "IpRateLimiting": {